Marcelosmbrrr/laravel-react_integration_api_rest/README.md

 # Laravel and React Integration with API REST
-Laravel Integration as Rest API with React JS
+Laravel integration as Rest Api with React.